gwax/www-gwax/posts/2017/11/grenadine.rst

 ---------

 A pomegranate syrup that adds a sweet tartness to drinks and a distinctive red color.
-Noteable in small quantities in a great many drinks and also as the second ingredient in a Shirley Temple, a drink the actress was apparently never fond of.
+Notable in small quantities in a great many drinks and also as the second ingredient in a Shirley Temple, a drink the actress was apparently never fond of.